Tejo-Pram/Athlete_Assignment/README.md

 - A linux machine with minikube and kubectl installed.

-- Be sure kubectl is configured correctly with minikube.
+- Be sure kubectl is configured correctly with minikube and also the ingress add-on is enabled.

 INSTRUCTIONS :